msys2/msys2.github.io/web/docs/c.md

 details see
 https://learn.microsoft.com/en-us/cpp/c-language/expanding-wildcard-arguments

+Note that enabling wildcard expansion can have usability and security
+implications:

+* The program might transform the arguments you passed in, depending on the current directory, leading to user confusion.
+* The program might leak information about the existence and names of files on the filesystem.
+* Input validation might be bypassed if wildcard expansions is not taken into account.

 With mingw-w64, there are three ways wildcard expansion can be configured:

 1. You can set `_dowildcard` in your source code to either `0` or `-1` to disable or enable wildcard expansion.